garden-io/garden/docs/reference/providers/kubernetes.md

     # Path to kubeconfig file to use instead of the system default.
     kubeconfig:

+    # Set a specific path to a kubectl binary, instead of having Garden download it automatically as required.
+    #
+    # It may be useful in some scenarios to allow individual users to set this, e.g. with an environment variable.
+You
+    # could configure that with something like `kubectlPath: ${local.env.GARDEN_KUBECTL_PATH}?`.
+    #
+    # **Warning**: Garden may make some assumptions with respect to the kubectl version, so it is suggested to only
+    # use this when necessary.
+    kubectlPath:

     # Specify which namespace to deploy services to, and optionally annotations/labels to apply to the namespace.
     #
     # You can specify a string as a shorthand for `name: <name>`.
 Defaults to `<project name>-<environment